vendia/blog/posts/2023-02-14-a-short-history-of-business-data-networks.md

 ## Why data networks are good for business owners

-Hint: better outcomes at lower cost.
+Hint, hint.
+They deliver far better outcomes at much lower cost.

 Data networks aren’t just technically and operationally savvy; they’re good for all the businesses involved.
 After all, slow, erratic, or costly data sharing mechanisms inhibit sales, add friction to customer experiences, and create or exacerbate security and compliance problems that could have been easily avoided.
 Building a strong and well-managed data network has multiple benefits, including addressing regulatory and customer concerns, offering cost savings, and delivering better customer experiences and service outcomes.